lariat-js/playwright/README.md

 ## Nested collections

 So far, we've shown examples of simple collections, but the true power of Lariat is in the ability to nest collections inside each other.
-With this approach, you can create a page object structure that resembles your page layout with multi-level selector chaining where necessary.
+With this approach, you can create a page object structure that resembles your page layout with multi-level selector chaining.

 To nest a collection, use the `Collection.nest()` method and pass the nested collection class as the argument.